Ford Granada (Europe)

-The first-generation model was produced from 1972 to 1976 at Ford’s German factory in Cologne and at its British factory in Dagenham.
+The first-generation model was produced from 1972 to 1976 at Ford's German factory in Cologne and at its British factory in Dagenham.
 In 1976, production switched entirely to Germany.
 The original version was replaced in 1977 by a second-generation model which was produced until 1985.
 From 1985 to 1994, the Granada name was used, in the United Kingdom and Ireland only, for a third-generation model which was sold in other European markets as the Ford Scorpio and in North America as the Merkur Scorpio.

 Mark I (1972–1977)

 Launched in March 1972, the Granada succeeded the British Ford Zephyr, and the German P7-series as Ford's European executive car offering, and completed the integration of Ford's British and German model ranges.

 At first, lower models in the range were called the Ford Consul.
 This may have been because of a lawsuit by Granada Group, a major British conglomerate of the time; however, their application for an injunction failed at appeal and they could not prevent Ford from registering the name Granada as a trademark thus from 1975 on they were all called Granadas.
 The car soon became popular for taxi, fleet, and police use.
 It was also converted into limousine and hearse versions by the British companies Coleman Milne and Woodall Nicholson.
-Traditional four-door limousines were offered (both long and short versions) alongside an unusual four-door "coupé limousine" (only 12 built), as well as hearses in either two- or four-door configurations.
+Traditional four-door limousines were offered (both long and short versions) alongside an unusual four-door "coupé limousine" (of which only 12 examples were built), as well as hearses in either two- or four-door configurations.

 Mechanically, the British Granada conformed to Ford convention, the initial range using the Ford Essex V4 unit in 2.0 L displacement, and the Essex V6 engine in 2.5 and 3.0 L capacities.
 German models employed a Ford Taunus V4 engine in 1.7 L displacement, or the 3.0L Essex V6, or, more commonly the Cologne V6 in 2.0, 2.3, or 2.6 L capacities.
 The V4 engine option was short lived - and was later replaced by the in-line "Pinto" (TL-series) unit in 1974.
 The car generally followed the mechanical layout of its predecessors Ford Zephyr/Zodiac, using a coil-spring independent rear end, although front MacPherson struts were replaced by double wishbones, introduced 18 months earlier in smaller TC Cortina and Taunus.
 However, the Granada – like Ford 17M/20M/26M – featured drum brakes at rear, as opposed to the Zephyr/Zodiac rear disc brakes.
+Some early 2.5L Granada fitted crossply, but they predominantly fitted 175R14 radial tyres on 5.5" rims or the 185R14 radial tyres on 6" rims, However the top end MK1 Granada fitted 195/70R14 Pirelli Cinturato CN36.